OpencontentCoop/ocevents/lib/recurr/README.md

 > Note: The transformer has a "virtual" limit (default 732) on the number of objects it generates.
 > This prevents the script from crashing on an infinitely recurring rule.
-> You can change the virtual limit in the call to `transform` or the `ArrayTransformer` constructor.
+> You can change the virtual limit with an `ArrayTransformerConfig` object that you pass to `ArrayTransformer`.

 ### Transformation Constraints ###

-Constraints (`\Recurr\Transformer\ConstraintInterface`) are used by the ArrayTransformer to allow or prevent certain dates from being added to a `RecurrenceCollection`.
+Constraints are used by the ArrayTransformer to allow or prevent certain dates from being added to a `RecurrenceCollection`.
 Recurr provides the following constraints:

 - `AfterConstraint(\DateTime $after, $inc = false)`
 - `BeforeConstraint(\DateTime $before, $inc = false)`